CosmosContracts/mainnet/juno-1/README.md

    > junod keys add <key-name>
    ```

-   Note: since this testnet involves using the same Cosmos Hub key that you received your airdrop with, you may wish to use an offline key.
-Do this with `junod keys add <key-name> --pubkey <your-pubkey>`.
+   Note: if you're using an offline key for signing (for example, with a Ledger), do this with `junod keys add <key-name> --pubkey <your-pubkey>`.
 For the rest of the transactions, you will use the `--generate-only` flag and sign them offline with `junod tx sign`.

 3. Download the pre-genesis file: